-National Cancer Prevention Month is designed to help people understand what measures they can take to reduce their cancer risk.
-It is also a great time to share cancer prevention information.
+National Cancer Prevention Month is a time to help people understand what actions they can take to reduce their cancer risk and share prevention information.

-Sadly, there’s no way to entirely prevent cancer, but taking steps to reduce risks can help.
-This includes making healthy choices, scheduling regular doctor visits, and following routine cancer screening guidelines.
+The best way to prevent cancer is to take steps to reduce risks, like smoking and other unhealthy lifestyle choices.
+Everyone can decrease their risk of developing cancer or detect it early by making healthy choices, scheduling regular doctor visits, and following routine cancer screening guidelines.

 Asbestos-caused cancers include: